 Brittany Romanello is a sociocultural anthropology doctoral student.
 Her work is broadly centered on understanding the impact immigration policy, North American history, discretionary justice, and gender norms have on immigrant mothers' social and economic outcomes.
-She is additonally interested in exploring how undocumented or unprotected legal status may influence immigrant mothers' resource accesibility within religious contexts in the United States.
-Her dissertation project investigates how migrant Latina mothers in the Mormon Church (The Church of Jesus Christ of Latter-Day Saint) enact personal agency and negotiate social belonging in pan ethnic Latinx congregations.
-She currently serves as a member of the Womens' Consult on Latter- Day Saint Women in Historical Perspective for the Maxwell Institute for Religious Scholarship, as a active representative for the Association of All Graduate Students (AAGS), and program commitee member for the Southwest Oral History Association.
+She is additionally interested in exploring how undocumented or unprotected legal status may influence immigrant mothers' resource accessibility within religious contexts in the United States.
+Her dissertation project investigates how migrant Latina mothers in the Mormon Church (The Church of Jesus Christ of Latter-Day Saints) enact personal agency and negotiate social belonging in pan ethnic Latinx congregations.
+She currently serves as a member of the Womens' Consult on Latter- Day Saint Women in Historical Perspective for the Maxwell Institute for Religious Scholarship, as a active representative for the Association of All Graduate Students (AAGS), and program committee member for the Southwest Oral History Association.

 immigration, motherhood, identity, intersectionality, social bonds, organized religion, Mormonism

 Brittany Romanello, "Multiculturalism as Resistance: Latina Migrants Navigate U.S. Mormon Spaces."
 Dialouge: A Journal of Mormon Thought.
-Spring 2020 (forthcoming)
+Dialogue 53, no. 1, Spring 2020 (2020)